tanzilachand/Cybersecurity-Threat-Analysis/README.md

 * Head image downloaded from [Freepik](https://www.freepik.com/)
 * Link to the dataset: [Kaggle](https://www.kaggle.com/datasets/sampadab17/network-intrusion-detection)
 * AI (ChatGPT & Copilot)used for code optimisation, ideation, persona generatiuon, markdowns

+## Collaborators

+This project was completed as a team effort.
+We acknowledge the valuable contributions and collaboration of all team members throughout the project lifecycle.
+Special thanks to each collaborator for their unique contributions, teamwork, and commitment to the success of this project.
+Tanzila Chand, Jack Bicheno, Maximilian Klein, Igor Gabriel, Desislava Ilieva

 ## Acknowledgements